kachayev/muse/README.md

 ## Manifold

-`core.async` is a decent abstraction to work with async code, but it's not flexible enough to all cases. `muse` provides a separate namespace `muse.deferred` that gives you ability to define resources in terms of `manifold.deferred`.
+`core.async` is a decent abstraction for working with async code, but it's not flexible enough to cover all the cases. `muse` provides a separate namespace `muse.deferred` that gives you ability to define resources in terms of `manifold.deferred`.
 Just use import aliasing and you code will look the same.
 See the following:

 ```clojure
 (require '[muse.deferred :as muse])